 True.
 But then individual cases don’t last long.
 The average CAS case is in fact heard in a day, with four to five months to wait for the award.

 Where does it find its arbitrators – and are they sportspeople?

-Are there any special rules?
+Is there anything special about CAS rules?